 On This Page

-The proposed by-law changes will enable the College to post and remove information about prescribing and managing controlled substances on an NP’s profile on the College’s public Register, Find a Nurse.
+On March 8, Council approved by-law changes to enable the College to post and remove information about prescribing and managing controlled substances on an NP’s profile on the College’s public Register, Find a Nurse.
 This ensures that the public, employers, other health care providers and stakeholders can find out whether an NP is authorized to prescribe controlled substances.

 The information that will be posted on an NP’s profile depends on:

 if they have met the education requirements as defined in the regulation